status-im/status-network-monorepo/status-network-contracts/docs/karma.md

 ## Slashing

-The Karma contract includes a slashing mechanism that allows authorized accounts to reduce an account's Karma balance as a penalty for certain behaviors.
+The Karma contract includes a slashing mechanism that allows authorized accounts to reduce an account's Karma balance as a penalty for certain behaviors, through the [RLN Registry](rln.md).
 This section explains how slashing works and its implications.

 ### Overview of Slashing